 - Honors students must maintain a semester GPA of at least 3.25. - Honors first-year students are required to complete a cluster of Honors courses in their first semester unless their major requirements prohibit it. - Students who enter Honors as first year students are required to complete a minimum of four Honors UCC courses.
 Students who have sophomore status or higher are required to complete a minimum of 12 honors credits. - Honors students must complete one Honors course each semester or be enrolled in an Honors track.
 In exceptional cases, students will be able to petition the Honors College Dean for a waiver of this rule. - Honors students must be admitted to a track before the start of their junior year.
 Transfer students who begin Honors as juniors should be admitted to a track before the end of their junior year.
-The application process is online, and the student must have their online application approved in order to be placed on the track's roster. - Honors students must have a cumulative GPA of 3.25 or higher to enter an Honors track. - Junior and senior Honors students must make continuous progress in the track, which is demonstrated by taking track courses and working toward the final thesis or project. - Honors students must complete a thesis or final project.
-The thesis is designed by the student and track director. - Honors students must have a cumulative GPA of at least 3.25 to graduate with the Honors College designation.
+The application process is online, and the student must have their online application approved in order to be placed on the track's roster. - Honors students must have a cumulative GPA of 3.25 or higher to enter an Honors track. - Students who have not completed enough credits to attain junior status by the end of their fourth semester may be dismissed from the Honors College. - Junior and senior Honors students must make continuous progress in the track, which is demonstrated by taking trackcourses and working toward the final thesis or project. - Honors students must complete a thesis or final project.
+The thesis is designed by the student and track director.
+A public presentation of the thesis or project is required. - Honors students must have a cumulative GPA of at least 3.25 to graduate with the Honors College designation.